Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-43-scars-both-old-new.md

 Both of them made Allison feel a little inadequate, at times.

-But then again…
+But then again...

 She stretched her back to clear out some of the ache and surveyed her handiwork.
 It had taken a little negotiation, but she’d finally persuaded Julian to take the basement for his man-cave and let her have the garage.
-She’d spent the morning fixing tool racks to the walls, securing her workbenches to the floor, securing other stuff to the workbenches… The shop air was working, the lighting was how she wanted it, and she’d just finished wiring up the sound system.
+She’d spent the morning fixing tool racks to the walls, securing her workbenches to the floor, securing other stuff to the workbenches...
+The shop air was working, the lighting was how she wanted it, and she’d just finished wiring up the sound system.

 She opened the SMART//HAUS app on her phone and browsed the local digital radio stations.
 SKID Radio’s name made her laugh so she tuned to it and set about unpacking all the small tools onto their racks and into their drawers.